Korňa

 Korňa (Kornyavölgy) is a village and municipality in Čadca District in the Žilina Region of northern Slovakia.

 Geography

 The scenic village is situated in the Beskydy Mountains, with the closest town being Turzovka.
-It is located at 18°32′10″ E, 48°24′42″ N, with an elevation above sea level of 559 m (at the community centre).
+It is located at 18°32′10″ E, 48°24′42″ N, with an elevation above sea level of 600 m.
+The cover of the area is km^{2}.
 It lies close to the Czech and Polish borderlines.
 Other nearby communities are the villages of Klokočov and Kelčov.

 Climate

 The typical climate for this mountainous area is relatively cool with large annual rainfall.
 An abnormal amount of snowfall occurred in the winter of 2005/2006, cutting off this village from the rest of the country, which required the military to help the village be dug out.